awsdocs/amazon-cognito-developer-guide/doc_source/facebook.md

 }
 ```

 When you instantiate the `AWSCognitoCredentialsProvider`, pass the class that implements `AWSIdentityProviderManager` as the value of `identityProviderManager` in the constructor\.
-For more information, go to the [AWSCognitoCredentialsProvider](https://docs.aws.amazon.com/AWSiOSSDK/latest/Classes/AWSCognitoCredentialsProvider.html) reference page and choose **initWithRegionType:identityPoolId:identityProviderManager**\.
+For more information, go to the [AWSCognitoCredentialsProvider](https://github.com/aws-amplify/aws-sdk-ios) reference page and choose **initWithRegionType:identityPoolId:identityProviderManager**\.

 ### iOS \- Swift<a name="using-facebook-1.ios-swift"></a>

- To add Facebook authentication, first follow the [Facebook guide](https://developers.facebook.com/docs/ios) to integrate the Facebook SDK into your application\.
+To add Facebook authentication, first follow the [Facebook guide](https://developers.facebook.com/docs/ios) and integrate the Facebook SDK into your application\.
 Then add a [Login with Facebook button](https://developers.facebook.com/docs/facebook-login/ios) to your user interface\.
 The Facebook SDK uses a session object to track its state\.
 Amazon Cognito uses the access token from this session object to authenticate the user and bind them to a unique Amazon Cognito identity pools \(federated identities\)\.

- To provide the Facebook access token to Amazon Cognito, implement the [AWSIdentityProviderManager](https://docs.aws.amazon.com/AWSiOSSDK/latest/Protocols/AWSIdentityProviderManager.html) protocol\.
+To provide the Facebook access token to Amazon Cognito, implement the [https://github.com/aws-amplify/aws-sdk-ios](https://github.com/aws-amplify/aws-sdk-ios) protocol\.

- In the implementation of the `logins` method, return a dictionary containing `AWSIdentityProviderFacebook`\.
-This dictionary acts as the key and the current access token from the authenticated Facebook user as the value, as shown in the following code example\.
+When you implement the `logins` method, return a dictionary containing `AWSIdentityProviderFacebook`\.
+This dictionary acts as the key, and the current access token from the authenticated Facebook user acts as the value, as shown in the following code example\.

 ```
 class FacebookProvider: NSObject, AWSIdentityProviderManager {